-The Government is seeking to introduce legislation to require senior officers in the public sector (those earning over £80,000) to repay termination payments in the event that they return to the public sector within a prescribed period, which is currently proposed as 12 months.
+The Government is also seeking to introduce legislation to require senior officers in the public sector (those earning over £80,000) to repay termination payments in the event that they return to the public sector within a prescribed period, which is currently proposed as 12 months.
 The enabling provisions are set out in the Enterprise Act which received Royal Assent in May 2016.
-The Council will ensure it is compliant with the Enterprise Act, once the detailed provisions to be implemented through regulations come into effect.
-These regulations are expected to be laid before Parliament in early 2017.
+However, there is no clear timeline for the implementation of these provisions.

-The Government is also proposing to introduce a cap on public sector exit payments of £95,000 (including the capital cost of unreduced pension benefits for staff aged 55 or above).
+In addition, the Government is proposing to introduce a cap on public sector exit payments of $\pounds 95,000$ (including the capital cost of unreduced pension benefits for staff aged 55 or above).
 The proposal is that this cap would be subject to a right for Council to grant waivers in exceptional circumstances.
-It is expected that new draft regulations and guidance will be issued for consultation with or just after the recovery regulations noted above are laid before Parliament.
+It is expected that draft regulations and guidance will be issued for consultation with or just after the recovery regulations noted above are laid before Parliament.
+Again, there is no clear timeline for implementation here.

-Alongside the above measures the government is to introduce a new framework to ensure that a fair and appropriate level of compensation is provided for employees who are required to leave public sector jobs, whether on a mutually agreed or voluntary basis, or through compulsory redundancy.
+Alongside the above measures the government is introducing a new framework to ensure that a fair and appropriate level of compensation is provided for employees who are required to leave public sector jobs, whether on a mutually agreed or voluntary basis, or through compulsory redundancy.
 These reforms will apply to the majority of the public sector workforce, including civil servants, teachers, NHS workers, local government workers, armed forces personnel, police officers and firefighters.
-The main policy proposals are:
+The main policy principles are: